Learn / Blog / Article

 Asking a long series of questions

-Collecting in-depth answers that require more than 1 minute of your visitor’s time
+Collecting in-depth answers that require more than a minute of your visitor’s time

 2. Customer feedback forms and surveys

-Some of the best customer feedback tools are forms and surveys, which are voice of the customer (VoC) tools that let you ask a series of questions to gather detailed insight about users’ impressions of and experience on your site.
+Some of the best user feedback tools are forms and surveys.
+These voice-of-the-customer (VoC) tools let you ask a series of questions to gather detailed insight into users’ impressions of and experience on your site.

 Reaching targeted customer segments to investigate their experience in detail

 Asking a long series of survey questions

 Asking questions that go beyond the website experience alone and extend to the whole customer journey

 👎 Off-site surveys aren’t ideal for

 Getting quick website feedback with one or two questions